 A description of this technique may be found in section 6 of the document at this link.

-Whether or not this is one of the control methods used by the Power Wall is not known at this time.
+Whether or not this is a control method used by the Power Wall is not known at this time.

 That leaves us with #3: Communicate with the PV system and "tell" it (perhaps using the "ModBus" interface) to produce only enough power to "zero" out the net usage.